By putting in a little extra now, you could go some way toward making a difference in the future.

 Bring your super together

 If you’ve lost track of your super and have multiple super accounts, you may be paying multiple sets of fees.
 There is also millions of dollars’ worth of unclaimed and lost super in Australia.
-Consider consolidating your super into the one account so you can keep track of it easily.
+Consider checking with the ATO for your lost super and consolidating your super into one account so you can keep track of it easily.

 Before making a decision, you should compare the costs, risks and benefits of your various funds.
 It’s also a good idea to consider things like fees, investment strategy, loss of insurance cover and any costs for rolling over from your other super funds as well as any investment or tax implications.